EduardoZepeda/coffee-bytes-hugo/content/posts/hola-mundo-como-aprendi-a-programar/index.en.md

 At some point right after leaving college I switched my personal operating system to GNU/Linux, at first I had a hard time adapting, I missed Photoshop and other Microsoft exclusive programs, but as I learned how it worked I started to enjoy it even more than Windows.
 I started with Linux Mint (I never liked Ubuntu), then I tried Kali for a year and ended up with Debian, which I still use as my main operating system.

 In Linux I learned how to install programs and the basic commands.
-Later I learned how to set up a LAMP server and made my first "hello world" in PHP.
+Later I learned how to set up a LAMP server and coded my first "hello world" in PHP.

 ## My experience with PHP

-PHP was my first experience with a programming language, and also the shortest.
+PHP was my first experience with a programming language, and also the shortest one.
 After reading a thick book called Beginning PHP and MySQL, written by W. Jason Gilmore at the municipal library, and learning quite a few basic concepts I was quite overwhelmed with the large amount of unnecessary functions, its syntax seemed chimerical and whimsical, and I was quite disappointed when I learned that the language was incapable of producing desktop applications in a simple way.

 PHP had introduced me to the world of programming relatively easily, but I still felt that the language was not for me... but then I met Python.

 ## Language with the name of a group of humorists

 After months of avoiding all information related to Python **for the silly reason that it owes its name to 'Monty Python'**, a group of British comedians with whom I was not familiar, I decided to leave my prejudices behind and give it a try.
-I signed up for the online Python course [code.org](https://code.org/#?) and fell in love with the language.
+I signed up for the online Python course [code.org](https://code.org/#?) and instantly fell in love with the language.

 Python fascinated me with its simple syntax, the simplicity of the functions and the elegance of its design.